 Staff should be mindful of the role of fathers, partners or other supporting individuals.
-They can often feel 'useless' in this situation and that they are getting in the way.
+They can often feel 'useless' in this situation and that they are getting in the way, but can in fact play a key role in decision making.